Mangroves, Manatees, and More!

 Dinner will be served at 6PM each night, followed by an evening program at 7PM.
 Nightly entertainment ranges from musicians to educational speakers who will provide insights regarding the flora, fauna, and ecology of the region we’re paddling through.
 Be sure to bring cameras to capture and preserve some great moments.

-Day 2/Monday, February 12:
+Day 2/Monday, February 10:

-Donald McDonald County Park - Today we will paddle 3 miles up the St. Sebastian River to explore the orchids and wildlife, and then down the river to Sebastian Inlet State Recreation Area, Paddling Miles: 12
+Donald McDonald County Park - Today we will paddle 3 miles up the St. Sebastian River to explore the orchids and wildlife, and then down the river to Donald McDonald County Park: 6 miles

-Day 3/Tuesday February 13:
+Day 3/Tuesday February 11:

-Day 4/Wednesday February 14:
+Day 5/Thursday February 13:

 Sebastian Inlet Recreation Area, to the Environmental Learning Center on Wabasso Island - Paddling Miles: 11

-On this day we will make our way to the Environmental Learning Center with a fun stop at a spoil island for lunch (we will pack a lunch). a 64-acre not-for-profit lagoon island nature center on Wabasso Island.
+On this day we will make our way to the Environmental Learning Center, a 64-acre not-for-profit lagoon island nature center on Wabasso Island with a fun stop at a spoil island for lunch (we will pack a lunch).
 The ELC has Pontoon Boat Tours, Walking Tours, and other activities to assist in fulfilling their mission which is to educate, inspire and empower all people to be active stewards of the environment and their own well-being.

-Day 6/Friday February 16:
+Day 6/Friday February 14:

 Environmental Learning Center to Round Island Riverside Park, Paddling Miles: 15